3.8 Open-Ended Survey

 - If a respondent asks what a question means, that question needs rewriting — don’t explain it for them.

-- If most pilot answers come back one-word or “N/A,” the question is failing to elicit reflection.
+- If most pilot answers come back one-word or “N/A,” the question is failing to get a reaction.
 Rewrite or cut.

 -